 There was a night of take-out pizza in the midst of moving, but after signing over virtually every penny (or so it seems) to the bank, cooking at home is necessary for our wallets.
 And let's be honest, for our waistlines.
 This 40-something body can only take so many pizza nights before my jeans begin to protest.
 Veggies, veggies and more veggies is the order of the day, and this healthy vegan potato soup fits the bill.
 It doesn't hurt that this recipe requires only one large saucepan, which means less rummaging through boxes, plus less dishes to wash.

-One of the ingredients that I always keep on hand is a bag of my favorite Creamer potatoes from The Little Potato Company (see giveaway below).
-If we’re not including them in slow cooker soups, roasted vegetable side dishes or fun appetizers, my son is microwaving a handful of them for an afternoon snack.
+One of the ingredients that I always keep on hand is a bag of my favorite Creamer potatoes from The Little Potato Company.
+If we're not including them in slow cooker soups, roasted vegetable side dishes or fun appetizers, my son is microwaving a handful of them for an afternoon snack.
 My little chef seasons them with salt, pepper and a sprinkle of rosemary or cumin, and dips them into ketchup.
 For this vegan potato soup, I used the Blushing Belle varietal, but any of the Creamer potato varietals would work well.